Helping you with tax relief

 Tax relief is available on employee’s pension savings up to a standard limit known as the annual allowance, but their exact annual allowance depends on how much they earn.
 The annual allowance includes all their pension contributions, tax relief and their employer’s contributions (across all their pension arrangements).
 The annual allowance for the current tax year is £40,000 – but those employees who’ve already taken any money out of their pension savings may have a lower annual allowance.

-*Due to the way tax relief works on workplace pension schemes, those with lower earnings or no earnings can only make use of the £3,600 if they pay into a scheme which is set up on the ‘net tax basis’ (see below).
+*Due to the way tax relief works on workplace pension schemes, those whose earnings are below the standard personal allowance of £11,850 can only receive tax relief if they pay into a scheme which is set up on the ‘net tax basis’ (see below).

 There are two tax relief methods